NEM 3.0 Export Rate Adders: Why It Pays to Go Solar Early in NEM 3.0 | Solar.com

 “Export rates” refers to the value of excess production that solar owners push onto the grid, and “adders” means exactly what it sounds like.

 If you’re familiar with NEM 3.0, you know that its defining feature is export rates that are, on average, ~75% lower than they were under NEM 2.0.
-That’s because under NEM 3.0, export rates are based on the “Avoided Cost Calculator” instead of the retail price of electricity and vary throughout each hour of the day.
+That’s because the NEM 3.0 export rates are based on the “Avoided Cost Calculator” instead of the retail price of electricity and vary throughout each hour of the day.

-Export rate adders are designed to ease the shock of these dramatically reduced export rates, and reward early adopters of NEM 3.0 solar billing.
-As the chart below shows, export adders are only available for the first five years of NEM 3.0 and decrease by 20% each year, so the earliest NEM 3.0 adopters lock highest export rate adders.
+Export rate adders are designed to ease the shock of these dramatically reduced export rates and reward early adopters of NEM 3.0 solar billing.
+As the chart below shows, export adders are only available for the first five years of NEM 3.0 and decrease by 20% each year, so the earliest NEM 3.0 adopters lock in the highest export rate adders.

 Interconnection year PG&E adders (cents/kWh) SCE adders (cents/kWh)